Selma Cloverleafs (1928–1962): 1946 to 1950: Southeastern League

 The Southeastern League and Selma Cloverleafs resumed play in 1946, following the conclusion of World War II.
 Selma became an affiliate of the Pittsburgh Pirates in returning to minor league play.
-The Eight team league was classified as a Class B level league.
+The eight team league was classified as a Class B level league in its return to play.
 Salem joined with the Anniston Rams (Pittsburgh Pirates affiliate), Gadsden Pilots, Jackson Senators (Boston Braves), Meridian Peps (Brooklyn Dodgers), Montgomery Rebels, Pensacola Fliers (Washington Senators and Vicksburg Billies teams in resuming league play on April 12, 1946.
 Salem and Anniston both played the league season as Pittsburgh affiliates.

-On June 5, 1946, Selma pitcher Richard Piatnek threw a No hit game.
+On June 5, 1946, Selma pitcher Richard Piatnek threw a no hit game on the road.
 It was the fourth Selma no-hitter and came in a 5–1 victory against the Jackson Senators.
 Piatnek issued 2 walks and 8 strikeouts in the game, which was held at Jackson.

 In their return to Southeastern League play, Selma did not qualify for the playoffs in 1946, as the league post season consisted of a four-team playoff and the Cloverleafs did not end the regular season as a top four team.
 The Cloverleafs ended the 1946 season in seventh place in the eight-team league.
 With a 60–77 record, playing under manager Frank Oceak, Selma finished 27.0 games behind the first place Pensacola Fliers in the final regular season standings.
 Selma did not qualify for the four-team playoffs, which were won by Anniston.
 Selma pitcher Richard Piatnek led the Southeastern League hurlers with 160 strikeouts.

 Carl Fischer began the 1947 season as the Selma manager and left the team after compiling a 9–16 record.
 A left-handed pitcher, Fischer then ended the season pitching with the league rival Pensacola Fliers, in what would be his final professional season at age 41.
 Fischer pitched for six teams in seven years of major league baseball between 1930 and 1937.
 He played for the Chicago White Sox, Washington Senators, Cleveland Indians, Detroit Tigers and St. Louis Browns, and was a member of the 1935 World Series Champion Detroit Tigers.
 He appeared in 191 major league games and compiling a record of 46–50, with a 4.63 ERA and 376 strikeouts in 823 innings pitched.